tablelandnetwork/gh-utils/README.md

 ### Usage

 ```
-./create-milestones [path to local repo]
+./sync-milestones [path to local repo]
 ```

 For example, assuming you have the `go-tableland` repo next to this repo on your machine:

 ```
-./create-milestones ../go-tableland
+./sync-milestones ../go-tableland
 ```

-This will create all seasonal milestones in the `go-tableland` repo.
+This will sync all seasonal milestones in the `go-tableland` repo.